Maritime Venice: Territory and settlements

-Giovanni Diacono, writing shortly after the year 1000, described the province:
+John the Deacon, writing shortly after the year 1000, described the islands that comprised the province:

 Economy

+Having largely escaped the upheavals of the Migration Period (still popularly known as the "Barbarian Invasions") the local population readily adopted commerce, enabled by the protection afforded by canals and islands and by tax privileges offered by the Byzantine rulers to their Italian subjects.
+The precarious geographical conditions in Byzantine Venetia favored new social and economic models, stemming from the traditional Roman lagoon activities such as fishing, glass production, and salt extraction.

 Data on the economic situation of Venetia Maritima were collected thanks to a series of studies carried out on the archaeological excavations of Torcello in the mid-1950s.
 From the Roman age to the early Middle Ages the territory of the lagoon was used mainly, if not exclusively, for the production of salt or for other minor activities related to fishing and dredging of the coast.
-Navigation was already important at the time of the reign of the Gothic Vitige, whose minister Cassiodorus thus addressed the Venetians:
+Navigation was already important at the time of the reign of the Gothic Vitiges, whose minister Cassiodorus thus addressed the Venetians:

 The Roman economic system held up until the beginning of Byzantine rule, and until then the unity of the province was maintained.
 At the time of Narsete, the various arts already met in guilds, called scholae, protected by a patron: this included the arts of blacksmiths, centonars, fulli, merchants, shopkeepers, stonemasons, potters, painters, etc.

 The forced increase of the population due to the migrations from Veneto led to a radical change in the economic production of the area, which from the periphery became a real market.
 Since the Lombard invasion, a fairly substantial agricultural production was activated, including export products such as pine nuts, walnuts, hazelnuts, peaches and plums, as well as vines and cucumbers, in a local variety still present in Torcello.
 The growth of the population then led to a second transformation of the territory which, becoming a city area, saw the demand for artisanal products grow.
 This caused the development of the ceramic industry and finally the glass art (as early as 639 in the church of Torcello the first mosaics appeared with glass tesserae).
 Torcello was about to become a real commercial center, a «μέγαν ἐμπόριον» (megan emporion, "large market") already in the time of Costantino Porfirogenito.
 Only the building technique remained the same as the mainland, both in construction materials and in the most common artisan productions, which also felt the influence of the Lombard models.